The American Board of Orthodontics, ABO, is the most prestigious and oldest specialty board in the dental field.

-After an orthodontist becomes certified, the ABO helps to continue the orthodontist’s education with continuing education programs.
+After becoming certified, the ABO provides orthodontists with continuing education programs.
 They want to promote the latest technologies so certified orthodontists can continue to give patients the care they deserve.

-Though it is worth it, it is not easy to become board certified.
-Orthodontists must pass both written and clinical examinations.
+While becoming certified is worth it, it is difficult.
+Orthodontists have to pass written and clinical exams.
 The board will also go over their credentials to make sure that they are qualified to receive the honor.
 This process can take quite a few years, usually between five and ten years.
 Once an orthodontist becomes certified, he or she will have to become re-certified every ten years to maintain the board-certified status.

-Once they are board certified, they can be called a Diplomate of the American Board of Orthodontics.
-This tells others that they are dedicated to the development of and excellence in the field.
+Once they become board certified, they receive the title of Diplomate of the American Board of Orthodontics.
+This tells others that they remain dedicated to the development of and excellence in the field.